Scientific Name

 Origin

-This species is native to South Africa.
-It occurs in sandy and stony flats and slopes from Namaqualand in Northern Cape to Cape Peninsula, Matjiesfontein, and Riversdale in the Western Cape province.
+Euphorbia tuberose is native to South Africa.
+It occurs in sandy and stony flats and slopes from Namaqualand in the Northern Cape to the Cape Peninsula, Matjiesfontein, and Riversdale in the Western Cape province.

 Description

 Euphorbia tuberosa is a dwarf geophyte with an underground tuberous stem and deciduous, grey-green, slightly hairy leaves arranged in a spreading rosette at the ground level.
-It grows up to 2 inches (5 cm) tall and loses.
-The tuber is up to 1.6 inches (4 cm) in diameter.
-Leaves are narrow to broadly round-tipped with folded upwards, usually undulated or sometimes crisped margins.
-They are up to 2 inches (5 cm) long and up to 0.4 inches (1 cm) wide.
+It can grow up to 2 inches (5 cm) tall, while the tuber can reach up to 1.6 inches (4 cm) in diameter.
+The leaves are narrow to broadly round-tipped with folded upwards, usually undulated or sometimes crisped margins.
+They can measure up to 2 inches (5 cm) long and up to 0.4 inches (1 cm) wide.
 This plant is a winter grower, losing its leaves during summer dormancy in its natural habitat.

-Several cyathia (false flowers) on trailing, up to 2 inches (5 cm) long stalks appear from the leaf axils in winter and spring.
-They are surrounded by five green or yellow-green lobes that dominate the pointed bracts.
-The species is dioecious, which means the male and female flowers are on separate plants.
-Fruits are 3-chambered capsules sparsely covered in soft, white hairs.
-They are up to 0.3 inches (0.8 cm) in diameter and grow on female plants.
+Several cyathia (false flowers) appear on trailing stalks that can grow up to 2 inches (5 cm) long.
+They emerge from the leaf axils in winter and spring.
+The cyathia are surrounded by five green or yellow-green lobes that dominate the pointed bracts.
+This species is dioecious, which means the male and female flowers are on separate plants.
+The fruits are 3-chambered capsules sparsely covered in soft, white hairs.
+They can reach up to 0.3 inches (0.8 cm) in diameter and grow on female plants.

 How to Grow and Care for Euphorbia tuberosa

-Light: This succulent is a sun lover.
-Place your indoor E. tuberosa in a sunny window.
-You may place the pot on the balcony or in the garden from spring to fall.
+Light: This succulent loves the sun.
+Place your indoor E. tuberose in a sunny window.
+You can also place the pot on the balcony or in the garden from spring to fall.
 Increase sun exposure gradually to prevent sunburn.

 Soil: E. tuberosa requires well-drained soil.
-Use a commercial potting mix formulated for succulents, or make your own.
+You can use a commercial potting mix formulated for succulents or make your own.

 Temperature: High summer temperatures are not a problem, but low winter temperatures can damage or kill your plant.
 E. tuberosa can withstand temperatures as low as 30 °F (-1.1 °C).
 USDA Plant Hardiness Zones 10a to 11b, 30 to 50 °F (-1.1 to 10 °C).